Quartz Quick Start Guide

 Once you obtain a scheduler using StdSchedulerFactory.getDefaultScheduler(), your application will not terminate until you call scheduler.shutdown(), because there will be active threads.

-Note the static imports in the code example; these will come into play in the code example below.
 If you have not set up logging, all logs will be sent to the console and your output will look something like this:

 [INFO] 21 Jan 08:46:27.857 AM main [org.quartz.core.QuartzScheduler]